CrychicTeam/CrychicDoc/docs/en/doc/docDevelop.md

 5. **Modify the code:**

-In your Minecraft instance folder, edit the project's code, resource files, or configuration files and make the necessary modifications and adjustments according to your needs.
+In your Project folder, edit the project's code, resource files, or configuration files and make the necessary modifications and adjustments according to your needs.

 6. **Commit the changes:**